vikranthgurram/Testing/README.md

 - Right click the imported "addressbook" and choose Run As -> Maven Build...
   - Set the goal to "jetty:run" and click "Run"

 You should now have a Jetty server running on localhost:8080.
-Navigate to [http://localhost:8080/](http://localhost:8080/) to play with the application
+Navigate to [http://localhost:8080/](http://localhost:8080/) to play with the application.

 To use the built in server adapters of Eclipse, instead of doing "Run As -> Maven Build..." you can do
 - Run As -> Run on Server